LostBeard/SpawnDev.BlazorJS/README.md

 # JSObject Base Class

 JSObjects are wrappers around IJSInProcessReference objects that can be passed to and from Javascript and allow strongly typed access to the underlying object.
-JSObjects take a bit more work to set up but offer more versatility.

 JSObject type wrapper example (same as the IJSObject interface example above but with JSObject)
 ```cs